创建使用 C 语言互操作与 libcurl 的应用——教程

 An ideal scenario for interop is to call C functions as if you are calling Kotlin functions, following the same signature and conventions.
 This is when the cinterop tool comes in handy.
 It takes a C library and generates the corresponding Kotlin bindings, so that the library can be used as if it were Kotlin code.

-To generate these bindings, create a library definition .def file that contains some information about the necessary headers.
 In this app, you'll need the libcurl library to make some HTTP calls.
-To create a definition file:
+To create its definition file:

 1. Select the src folder and create a new directory with File | New | Directory.

-2. Name new directory nativeInterop/cinterop.
+2. Name the new directory nativeInterop/cinterop.
 This is the default convention for header file locations, though it can be overridden in the build.gradle.kts file if you use a different location.

 3. Select this new subfolder and create a new libcurl.def file with File | New | File.